Notoric/slink/README.md

-# URL Shortener
+# slink
-This is my first project in laravel.
+Slink is a URL Shortener written in Laravel.